 Since our visit, a variety of Beach Huts have been added.
 Painted in rainbow shades with private verandas and wet rooms, they are simpler than the other options, but just as charming.
-Note that they do not have air-conditioning, although the team assures us that their high ceilings and over-sized windows provide ample air circulation.

 Food is a mix of local and international influences, much of it grown at their organic farm, Pantrepant.
 (Just watch out for those Scotch Bonnet peppers!)

 Breakfast and lunch are served at the funky Bizot Bar, whose walls are decorated with album covers of Island Record stars.
 There's a lot of choice on offer, from ackee and saltfish, to fried eggs and bacon, pancakes or waffles.
 Lunch is similarly expansive; we loved the jerk chicken salad and super-fresh seared snapper.

 Dinner is served in Gazebo, which sits like a treehouse above the swimming pool, which has dramatic under-water lighting.
 As you'd expect, standards are very high, and our coconut-crusted shrimp, Black Angus beef tenderloin and Blackwell Rum banana flambé were all amazing.
 Meals can also be served on your private deck or in your room on request.

 The Beach Huts centre around the Shabeen bar, with rooftop lounge and games room.
 It's just steps away from Snorkeler's Cove, perfect for post-swim refreshments.